• Skip to primary navigation

 The Pesky Vegan

-Featuring store cupboard ingredients and flavourful spices, this creamy black bean curry is a quick vegan dinner recipe that's high in protein and gluten-free.
+Featuring simple ingredients and flavourful spices, this creamy black bean curry recipe is easy, vegan, high-protein, and gluten-free.

 Course Main Course